Happiness0653/clarity-chain-audit/README.md

 - Generate audit reports
 - Access control for auditors
 - Event logging system
+- Paginated event retrieval

 ## Usage
 The contract provides the following main functions:
 - `record-event`: Records an auditable event
 - `add-auditor`: Adds a new authorized auditor
+- `get-event`: Retrieves a single audit event by ID
-- `get-audit-trail`: Retrieves full audit history
+- `get-events-page`: Retrieves a paginated list of audit events
-- `generate-report`: Generates an audit report for a time period
+- `get-event-count`: Gets total number of recorded events
+- `is-auditor`: Checks if an account is an authorized auditor

+### Pagination
+The `get-events-page` function allows retrieval of audit events in pages of 10 events each.
+This helps manage large audit histories efficiently.

 ## Getting Started
 [Installation and usage instructions...]